 - "Earnest Money" Deposit Check for ten(10%) percent of the offered price.

 The prospective Buyer and its advisors, attorneys, accountants, business appraisers and other professionals will have a specified period of time to complete a thorough review of the Seller’s books and records, inspect the business premises and take other appropriate steps to verify the Seller’s representations and remove all contingencies (typically 5-10 days).
 The prospective Buyer and his advisors must utilize due diligence in completing their review of Seller’s business in a timely manner.
 When the due diligence process is completed and all contingencies are removed, the contract becomes binding.
 Should the business fail to pass due diligence review, the prospective Buyer may withdraw, modify or amend the Purchase Offer.
 The Due diligence procedure is costly and time-consuming.
 It is only initiated after the respective Buyer and Seller have reached an agreement on price and terms.

 The majority of business purchase transactions require some form of financing.
-We work with our Buyers to secure the appropriate financing.
+I work with the Buyers to secure the appropriate financing.
 This may involve Seller's financing, bank loan, Venture Capital financing, Angels financing (private investor), SBA financing and funds obtained through other financing resources.
-Regardless your financing requirements, we will provide guidance and assistance in locating right lender.
+Regardless your financing requirements, I will provide guidance and assistance in locating right lender.

 Escrow & Closing

 Your business purchase will be handled by an independent escrow company.
-Typically an escrow is opened with the deposit of the Buyer’s earnest money down payment, generally within three(3) to five(5) days after all contingencies have been removed or satisfied.
+Typically an escrow is opened with the deposit of the Buyer’s earnest money down payment, generally within three(3) to five(5) days after the contract has been executed.
 The average escrow will close in one(1) to four(4) weeks if there are no recorded liens against the business.
 A Cashier’s check will be required for the amount due at closing of escrow.

 Congratulations!
 You’re In Business